OpenNebula/docs/source/open_cluster_deployment/storage_setup/file_ds.rst

 | ``TM_MAD`` | ``ssh``                   |
 +------------+---------------------------+

 .. note:: The recommended ``DS_MAD`` and ``TM_MAD`` are the ones stated above, but any other can be used to fits specific use cases.
-Regarding this, the same :ref:`configuration guidelines <ds_definition>` defined for Image and System Datastores applies for Kernels & Files Datastore.
+Regarding this, the same :ref:`configuration guidelines <datastores>` defined for Image and System Datastores applies for Kernels & Files Datastore.

 For example, the following illustrates the creation of Kernels & Files.